Starting Tomato Seeds Indoors

-Did you see the news about the blizzard on the East Coast yesterday?
+Did you see the news about the blizzard on the East Coast recently?
 Here in New Jersey we had our biggest snow storm of the year.
 About a foot of snow with a nice inch of freezing rain on top to make the whole thing a delightful treat to shovel.
 And now today, the town road guys just came by with a backhoe and cleaned up my road.
 That means that they pushed a giant mountain of snow onto my front lawn that probably won’t melt until June but that’s okay because today I’m going to blog about gardening.

 You see last week I started my tomato seeds indoors.
 I like to start tomatoes from seed for the vegetable garden every year in the middle of winter.
 When you start your tomatoes from seeds there are a lot of advantages.